shirok/Gauche-makiki/README.md

 the debugging feature by setting the parameter `debugging` to a true value.
-Make sure you don't set the environment variable in the production environment, so that you wouln't reveal any internal information accidentally.
+Make sure you don't set the environment variable in the production environment, so that you wouldn't reveal any internal information accidentally.

-### Tweaking responde headers and cookies
+### Tweaking response headers and cookies

 Response headers and cookies are sent back to a client inside one of response procedures such as `respond/ok`.
 When you're writing a